Harsini036/TelecomCustomerServiceApp/README.md

-# TelecomCustomerServiceApp
+## Customer Service Application for Telecom Industry
+This application is designed to enhance customer service operations in the telecom industry.
+It features:

+# Role-based Authentication: Secure access for different user roles.
+# bCustomer Query Handling: Customers can raise queries and track their status.
+# Ticket Assignment: Automated assignment of tickets to representatives.
-A customer service app for the telecom industry featuring role-based authentication, query raising by customers, ticket assignment to representatives, and dashboards for Admin, Manager, Representative, and Customer to view daily performance metrics through charts.
+# Dashboards: Developed for 4 user profiles (Admin, Manager, Representative, Customer) to view daily performance metrics via charts.